-Aldosteronism (Conn's Syndrome) Panel
+Aldosteronism (Conn's Syndrome) Blood Panel

-Aldosteronism (Conn’s Syndrome) Panel
+Aldosteronism (Conn’s Syndrome) Blood Panel (Labcorp)

 This panel includes several tests which can aid in diagnosing Primary Aldosteronism.
 Aldosteronism, also known as Conn's Syndrome, is a condition in which the adrenal glands produce an excess of the hormone aldosterone.
 This causes the body to retain sodium which leads to high blood pressure.
 The causes of Aldosteronism vary but it is most often the results of benign tumors on the adrenal glands.
 High blood pressure caused by aldosteronism is associated with an increased risk of heart attack or stroke.
 Identifying and treating this condition early is important to help avoid serious health complications.